-The department has four postgraduate internship positions available in the areas of employee and community initiatives, public and media relations, web communications and executive communications.
+The department has internship positions available in the areas of employee and strategic initiatives, public and media relations, web communications and executive communications.
 Current interns are producing content for the NCAA website and social media platforms as well as NCAA Champion magazine.
 Interns are helping to create new messaging opportunities while contributing to the NCAA branding and community engagement efforts.

 “I am leading a student media engagement project where we reach out to student newspapers, radios and television stations at member schools to improve the relationship, and in turn, improve their reporting.
 I have had the opportunity to write press releases, produce content for the website and weigh in on communication plans for several high profile issues.”

-Click here for complete Communications intern job descriptions.
+Click here for the communications internship job description.

 “In my role, I am responsible for assisting with research and content development for the ncaa.org, video production efforts and social media.
 I have the ability to write for the webpage and Champion, the NCAA’s magazine, as well as edit in-house video projects.”